-Deleting a dictionary container
+Deleting a dictionary container via the web interface

 You can delete a dictionary container that was created via the web interface in any unlocked service version:

 - 1. Find a dictionary associated with an unlocked version of your service. - 2.
 Click the trash can icon in the top right corner of the dictionary. - 3.
 Click the Confirm and delete button. - 4.
 Click the Activate button to deploy your configuration changes to the service version you're editing.